EkthaReddy/VSDSquadron-Mini-Internship/README.md

 #### 1. Chip Design

-To build the chip, there should be a code specification especially in C model for applications.
+To build the chip, there should be a code specification especially in C model for applications to run.
 In simpler terms,
 making of the chip which needs riscv processor and it will start from the basic step of specification.
 Specification for RISC-V processor which is used in various applications like  embedded systems, automotive systems, artificial intelligence and many more.

 Note: The specifications can also be application specific, basically the SoC designs which made of ASSIC, microcontroller and microprocessor.

-So, the VSDSquadron Mini Board provided is the microcontroller which designed to apply for any applications.
+So, VSDSquadron Mini Board provided is the microcontroller which designed to apply for any applications.
-The board will have the modelling specification in C which will check whether the application is working or not through testbench which are the test vectors to determine the accuracy, correctness of the model.
+The board will have the modelling specification in C which will check whether the application is working or not through testbench which are the test vectors to determine the accuracy and correctness of the model.

 Basically, the process involes running simulation for c model and applicatios to present the output.